raynaluzier/vsphere-go-sdk/README.md

 Then use `os.Getenv` to set `util.VcServer`, `util.VcUser`, `util.VcPasword`, `util.OutputDir`, and `util.Logging` respectively.

 ## About
-This SDK is broken into several packages: `common`, `govmomi`, `vm`, and `util` based on the underlying behavior of the functions.
+This SDK is broken into several packages: `common`, `govmomi`, `vm`, `tasks`, and `util` based on the underlying behavior of the functions.
 Some functions are specifically related to certain behaviors or package sources so they have been grouped together into functional packages as described below.

 ### Common
 These functions perform small, generalized supporting tasks for the other focused modules.
 These functions can be found under the `common.go` file.